Urochloa oligotricha (Fig. & De Not.) Henrard

 No record of toxicity.

-In the seasonally dry tropics, U. oligotricha has produced DM yields of 6 t/ha compared with 16 t/ha from Brachiaria decumbens , and 1.5–4 t/ha when U. mosambicensis produced 5–7 t/ha.
-Green matter yields have varied from 58–67 t/ha (equivalent to 13–15 t/ha DM) depending on cutting frequency.
+In the seasonally dry tropics, U. oligotricha has produced DM yields of 6 t/ha compared with 16 t/ha from Urochloa decumbens, and 1.5–4 t/ha when U. mosambicensis produced 5–7 t/ha.
+Higher yields have been obtained in more humid tropics.
+Many yield comparisons are drawn from single genotype comparisons and do not necessarily reflect species differences.

 No information available.